Neotys-Labs/helm-neoload-web/README.md

     host: neoload-web-files.mycompany.com
 ```

 >**Note:** You must configure your DNS records.
-These 3 hostname must point to the Ingress controller endpoint.
+These 3 hostnames must point to the Ingress controller endpoint.
 >*Example:* If the nginx ingress controller is bound to the IP 10.0.0.0, your must define the following DNS records:
 >```
 >neoload-web.mycompany.com.
 60 IN A	10.0.0.0